kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md

     ```
     <!-- tabs:end -->

-2. To expose and secure the Service, create the follwing APIRule:
+2. To expose and secure the Service, create the following APIRule:

     ```bash
     cat <<EOF | kubectl apply -f -